Griffon26/taserver/docs/user_manual/joining_goty_servers.md

    Settings such as loadouts will not be remembered across sessions unless you get verified.
    You can [read more about getting verified on this page](/docs/user_manual/getting_verified.md).

-7) Press the "Switch Game Mode" menu option and you should see a message indicating you are now in GOTY mode.
-If it says OOTB mode, press it again.
+7) Press the "Switch to GOTY" menu option and you should see a message indicating you are now in GOTY mode.
+The current mode is shown under "Play Now".
+If it still says OOTB mode, press "Switch to GOTY" again.

 You should now be able to join GOTY game servers.